Find the Right Car Insurance Coverage for you

 Uninsured motorist (UM) and underinsured motorist (UIM) comes to the rescue if you're hit by a driver who has no insurance or not enough coverage.
 UM pays your medical bills if you're injured in an accident caused by an uninsured driver.
 UIM kicks in if your medical expenses exceed the other driver's liability coverage limits.
 UM and UIM are required in some states.

 Uninsured motorist property damage (UMPD) covers your car if an uninsured driver hits you, but the coverage isn't available in every state.
-Roughly one in seven drivers is uninsured, according to a 2011 Insurance Research Council report.
+Roughly one in eight drivers is uninsured, according to a 2014 Insurance Research Council report.

 Collision coverage pays to repair your own vehicle after a crash.
 It's an optional form of coverage, although your car-loan lender might require you to have it.
 Collision will kick in if you hit a tree, for example.
 Or, if an uninsured driver hits you and you don't have UMPD, you could make a collision claim for your car's repairs.
 Any collision payment will be reduced by the amount of your collision deductible.